-- Successful completion of Grade 12 or equivalent (with a minimum of Communications 12 and Math 11 ), or successful completion of the Office Worker Prep Program within the past three years.
-For mature student status, see note 1 below. - Completion of a keyboarding proficiency assessment with a minimum speed of 20 net words per minute, or permission from the department (see note 2 below).
+- 1. Successful Completion of Grade 12 (with a minimum of Communications 12 and any grade 11 math or equivalent).
+For mature student status, see note 1 below. - 2.
+Completion of a keyboarding proficiency assessment with a minimum speed of 20 net words per minute, or permission from the department (see note 2 below).